kmlibin/DojoProjectManagementSite/README.md

     7. Creating, adding, and fetching documents from Firestore in order to access user information and project information.
 This information was used to show lists of users, whether a user was online, and to conditionally show information (such as only the user who created the document could delete it).
     8. Authentication guards for certain routes
     9. Using Firestore Rules to bolster and increase these hard-coded guards
-    10. Deployed the project on Firebase
+    10. Media Queries for a responsive landing page
+    11. Parallax landing page, plus changes to UX on scroll

 ### What I learned / Challenges